 In 2016 I moved to Spokane, Washington to work as the statewide wildlife biologist for the Natural Resource Conservation Service.
 Around this time Dad officially retired from his job at Ogden Bay and from dog breeding.
 I took over the kennel name and breeding business.
 We loved Washington’s diversity hunting all types of birds in the Columbia basin and channeled scablands and Palouse prairie birds.

 In early 2019 we moved the BBK headquarters to Southeastern Oregon near the town of Burns.
-We are now living on a remote large private ranch.
 We love being so close to so many of our favorite remote hunting spots and it is a great fit for our dogs and lifestyle.
 I will be spending the next many years working on restoration of the Malheur lake and the Harney basin wetlands.
-We love all the chukar, quail and pheasant hunting near our home as well as some fantastic duck and goose hunting with very little hunting pressure.
+We love all the chukar, quail and pheasant hunting near our home as well as some fantastic duck and goose hunting.
 We still travel all across the west to hunt birds but we have some great hunting so close to home!
 Jill and I bought a small farm in Princeton, Oregon and we will be building a breeding facility in 2023-24.
 Come out and visit us!